Skip to main content

 medical seo marketing 320

 Google’s own health data indicates that health-related searches are among the most frequent performed on its platform globally.
-As explored in our blog post Why Healthcare Providers Can’t Afford to Ignore SEO in 2026, patient search behaviour has shifted decisively online and shows no signs of reversing.
+As we explore in our blog post Why Healthcare Providers Can’t Afford to Ignore SEO in 2026, patient search behaviour has shifted decisively online and shows no signs of reversing

 YMYL and E-E-A-T: Why Google Holds Healthcare Content to a Higher Standard

-Google applies its most rigorous quality standards to YMYL content.
-A page written by an anonymous author, citing no clinical sources, and making unsubstantiated claims about a treatment will not rank well against a page that is clearly authored by a qualified clinician, supported by peer-reviewed evidence, and presented on a site with clear professional credentials.
-This is not a recent development.
-It has been a central pillar of Google’s search quality guidelines for several years and has intensified with successive core algorithm updates.
+Accordingly, Google applies its most rigorous quality standards to YMYL content.
+A page written by an anonymous author, citing no clinical sources, and making unsubstantiated claims about a treatment will not rank well against a page that a qualified clinician clearly authored, supported by peer-reviewed evidence, and presented on a site with clear professional credentials.

 What YMYL Means in Practice